Want to know the difference between the duties of a change manager and a project manager? We are here for you.

 A project manager’s primary responsibility is to ensure that a project is completed on time, within budget, and to the customer’s specifications.
 On the other hand, change managers ensure that changes are made smoothly and without disrupting the other tasks.
 Identifying the differences in their roles is often confusing for those who are new to the field of management.

-To learn more via video, watch below or skip head to continue reading.
+To learn more about change management vs project management via video, watch below or skip head to continue reading.

 Organizational change has become the new normal.
 Businesses are now required to adapt to the ever-changing market landscape, and customer demands continuously.
 Change management is a structured approach to help organizations deal with various changes, like technological, cultural, or structural changes.